Ramalina fraxinea: Structure and appearance

-R. fraxinea branches have a very distinctive shape, being widest toward the middle (as much as 4.5 cm in some specimens) and tapering at both the point of attachment and toward the tip (to about 1 cm).
+The branches of R. fraxinea have a very distinctive shape, being widest toward the middle (as much as 4.5 cm in some specimens) and tapering at both the point of attachment and toward the tip (to about 1 cm).
 The thallus is green-grey in colour, pendent and may be as long as 10 cm.
 It has the overall appearance of being coarsely tufted, individual branches showing a channelled, wrinkled appearance.
 The branches may have a twist or turn to them.
 The apothecia are cup-like and convex and are found both along the edges of the branches and on the surface or lamina.

 The Ramalinas are also known as 'bush', 'strap', or 'gristle' lichens.
 They always grow upside-down, and this plant looks like seaweed nailed to a tree.

 Life cycle

 The spores are kidney-shaped.
 It does not contain as many apothecia as Ramalina fastigiata.

 The specimens in the photographs here shown here are very large, but does not have many apothecia, the spore-producing discs.
 The few that were present were borne on short stalks, and were located on the surface of the lobes, especially near the edges.
+Ramalina fraxinea is a polycarpic species, so sexual reproduction does not cause the death of the thallus; once apothecia have developed, it can continue producing sexual propagules throughout its lifespan.